sawby08/lovetale/README.md

 ## Progress
 <p>This engine is still being worked on and is not finished.
 Here's a basic list of what is and isn't finished:</p>

-- FIGHTing is being worked on, but is not finished.
+- FIGHTing is being worked on.
 Basic functionality is there but polish and accuracy improvements are needed.
 (Any help with this would be greatly appreciated!!
-Especially with programming in the enemy dust animation.)
+Especially with coding in the enemy dust animation.)

 - ACTing is completely finished.